ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 public class DatabaseRepository
 {
-   ==//This method violates Liskov Substitution Principle since it consumes an object of a base type but internally uses the base type's subclass.
-According to
+   ==This method violates Liskov Substitution Principle since it consumes an object of a base type but internally uses the base type's subclass.
+According to Liskov Substitution Principle, it should not know it is using base class or its subtypes.
-    //Liskov Substitution Principle, it should not know it is using base class or its subtypes. public bool TestConnection(IConnectionManager connMngr)==
+    public bool TestConnection(IConnectionManager connMngr)==
     {
         ==if (connMngr is SqlServerConnectionManager)==